Accounting for Heavy Censoring in Evaluating the Risk Stratification Abilities of Existing Models for Time to Diagnosis

 Over time, the MRS model consistently had the best predictive ability, producing average Uno's C statistics (across folds) between $0.84$ and $0.88$.
 Thus, this model has an estimated probability of $84\%$--$88\%$ of correctly ranking patients, i.e., of assigning lower log-risk scores to patients who were diagnosed later in time and higher log-risk scores to patients who were diagnosed sooner.
 The PIN model's performance was only slightly below that of MRS, producing average Uno's C statistics between $0.82$ and $0.84$.
 Altogether, these results strongly support the use of the MRS and PIN models in stratifying patients by risk of HD diagnosis.
 The CAP and Langbehn models performed well, performing just slightly below PIN.

-In addition to comparing these models using 5-fold cross-validation, we evaluated them with the published parameters applied to the entire analytic sample (Web Appendix A).
-We expected there to be differences in performance between the cross-validation and published parameter analyses, as the published parameters were obtained using different datasets.
-However, the differences in performance between the two analyses were within 1\% to 6\%, suggesting that the published parameters are externally valid.
+We also evaluated the four models with the published parameters applied to the entire analytic sample (Figure~\ref{fig:stackUnoC}(A)).
+We expected there to be differences in performance between the updated and published parameter analyses, as the published parameters were obtained using different datasets.
+However, the differences in Uno's C between the two analyses were within $1\%$ to $6\%$ across all time points, suggesting that the updated parameters did not noticeably improve model performance.